SamiraBelkhiri/JavaSciptCourse/README.md

 sorry for the inconvience

 noticed i added an extra file with math, will try to figure it out once i finished the exercises

+also var alert belongs to the first excercise and is not in the correct map